isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [ImageMagick](http://www.imagemagick.org/script/index.php) - Command line image manipulation.
 VERY powerful.
 Excellent for things like batch resize or animated GIF creation.
 [Linux, Mac, Windows]

 #### Photography
 - [Darktable](http://www.darktable.org/) - Very powerful photography post-processing suite, including RAW development, collection management, and all sorts of other goodies.
 A FOSS alternative for Adobe Lightroom.
 I very highly recommend this, and use it as my main photographic editor.
-[Linux, Mac]
+I've just been alerted to a potential Windows port of Darktable.
+Stay tuned!
+[Linux, Mac, Windows sort of]
 -[LightZone](http://lightzoneproject.org/) - Quite similar to DarkTable.
 I haven't tried this software myself, but it does seem to be actively developed with a good user community.
 I hear good things.
 Windows users, this is your Lightroom alternative.
 Note that while you have to register to download, it's free and open-source.
 [Linux, Mac, Windows]
 - [GIMP](www.gimp.org) - A FOSS alternative for Adobe Photoshop.
 Very functional and powerful.
 Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
 Many macros/plugins for photgraphic post-process, including RAW support.
 Also highly recommended.
 [Linux, Mac, Windows]
 - [G'MIC](http://gmic.eu/) - This is a great set of plugins for GIMP (or Adobe Photoshop) that add tons of new functionality.
 Highly recommended!
 [Linux, Mac, Windows]